Gluing Branes, I

 We will discuss below how to compute the spectrum when the gluing morphism is non-vanishing, but let us first discuss a further generalization.

 \newsubsection{Non-reduced configurations}

 \subseclabel{NonReduced}

 A second type of reducible brane is a configuration where the divisor $D$ has some multiplicity.
 Such configurations are said to be non-reduced schemes.
 As we will review later, the Fourier-Mukai transforms of some of the most well-known heterotic bundles are configurations of this type.
-Locally, these are exactly the same structures that we saw arising at the ramification locus and at brane intersections.
+Locally (i.e. fiberwise), these are exactly the same structures that we saw arising at the ramification locus and at brane intersections.
 A sheaf on a non-reduced scheme may correspond to a smooth vector bundle localized on the support.
 But one may also get sheaves that are non-trivial on the infinitesimal neighbourhoods of $D$, in the sense that the restriction map to the associated reduced scheme has a non-zero kernel.
 Sheaves of this type were introduced in the $F$-theory context in \cite{Aspinwall:1998he} and in the IIb context in \cite{Donagi:2003hh}.
 They were studied in the context of mirror symmetry in \cite{PolisZaslow}.

-For simplicity again we first consider the case $R = 2D$.
+For simplicity again we first consider the case $R = 2D$, given by an equation $\lambda^2 = 0$.
 Locally at a generic point on $D$, this just reduces to the discussion of fat points in section \ref{FatPoints}.
 Namely there are two natural rank one sheaves, $\cO_{2D}|_p$ and $\cO_D \oplus \cO_D|_p$, corresponding to Higgs fields of the form \be \Phi = \left(

 \right), \qquad \Phi = \left(

 \right) \ee respectively.
 Therefore here we will discuss the new issues that arise in the general case.
 Then we have to consider situations where the Higgs field vanishes or blows up over some curve in $D$.